Paggio/TrueFilm/README.md

 We will have two mode of executions, and the Microservice one must be explained from scratch

-### Future developments & comments
+### Comments about the project

+- This project can be run in two ways - both of which need the support of Docker.
+The first one is as a python script, that basically consists running the main.py file.
+The second one is to build a microservice and use http requests in order to trigger and monitor the data upload into the postgreSQL.
+Both ways are explained in this README.

-- In first place I have to say that I don't think we can download automatically the imdb's database (since i needed to login in order to download it), which is the really interesting thing: the wiki pages won't change very often (actually i could have spent more time investigating this circumenstance, but those have been very busy days).
+- I don't think we that we can download automatically the imdb's database (since i needed to login in order to download it), which is the really interesting thing: the wiki pages won't change very often (actually i could have spent more time investigating this circumenstance, but those have been very busy days).
-Thus, we shall always start with the manual action of placing the zipped file into a target directory.
+Thus, we shall always start with the manual action of placing the zipped file into a target directory, for both the execution modes.

-- Second and most important thing: <b>i want to structure all the project as a very basic micorservice written through Flask and Deockerized</b>.
-I have still to write the appropriate code, but what i foundamentally want to end up with is:

-    1. An endpoint which starts the process of loading data into the postgreSQL, ind immediately return OK (and an operation identifier) or KO, if the operation started.
-    The operation will start only if in the meantime another upload is in progress.
-    As backend, we will use the same PostgreSQL (for semplicity, but we could without any problem use any other DB), where we will have a technical table where each time the starting time of an upload will be noted, as its final status (handling the exception of the operations with a standard try/except).
-    2. An endpoint which will allows for the control of the status (through the ID) of an operation previuosly started.
-    3. An endpoint which will return the last time that the table has been updated, getting this information through the technical table.

-- The last thing is a correction that i want to try in the mechanism of the data manipulation: <b>very likely, for many films, the correct name of the wikipedia page is probabably 'Film Name (year XXX)'</b>.
+- The last thing is a correction that one could try in the mechanism of the data manipulation: <b>very likely, for many films, the correct name of the wikipedia page is probabably 'Film Name (year XXX)'</b>.
 We could get many more links to the films wikipedia's page by considering this fact (the year of production can be easily found in IMDB database).

+<em>Be also sure to read the last comments, at the end of this README.md</em>

 ### Overview of the project